KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Where

--   `fname` is the HDF5 file containing the object of interest as a string
+-   `fname` is the name of a HDF5 file as a string
--   `oname` is the path to an object (dataset/group) within the file as a string
+-   `oname` is the name of an object (group/dataset) as a string

 returns a boolean indicating if the object exists or not